What are the Top Majors in the Medical Field?

 Have you ever thought about working in the medical field?
 There are lots of options out there for you to consider.
 Once you figure out which path is for you and the education you may need, you can begin working toward a rewarding career helping people.

-What are Some Types of Healthcare Degrees?
+What Are Some Types of Healthcare Degrees?

-If you're interested in working in the healthcare industry, there are a variety of educational paths for you to consider.
 Whether you're looking to get your bachelor's degree or you want to continue your education through a graduate program, there are tons of opportunities for you.
-And if you wish to add some extra credentials to your resume, there are also certificates available.
+And if you wish to add some extra credentials to your resume, certificates are also available.

 Types of Bachelor's Degrees

 You have several bachelor's degree options available to you.
-Some degrees focus more exclusively on healthcare while others offer a blend of topics such as technology and healthcare, or business and healthcare, for example.
+Some degrees focus more exclusively on healthcare, while others offer a blend of topics such as technology and healthcare, or business and healthcare, for example.

-▸ Community Health Education
+Community Health Education

 A bachelor's in community health education can allow you to gain the skills necessary to assist with community wellness.
 This type of degree can help you make an impact in communities that need it most.

-A potential career for this program of study would be health education specialist or community health worker.
-Health education specialists earned $59,990 median pay in 2022, according to the U.S. Bureau of Labor Statistics (BLS), and BLS also expects the field to grow 7% between 2022 and 2032.*
+Health education specialists earned $62,860 median pay in 2023, according to the U.S. Bureau of Labor Statistics (BLS), and BLS also expects the field to grow 7% between 2023 and 2033.*

-For community health workers, the median pay was $46,190, according to BLS, with a growth projection of 14% between 2022 to 2032.*
+For community health workers, the median pay was $48,200, according to BLS, with a growth projection of 13% between 2023 to 2033.*

-▸ Health Information Management (HIM)
+Health Information Management (HIM)

 Programs accredited by the Commission on Accreditation for Health Informatics and Information Management Education, such as the bachelor's in HIM at Southern New Hampshire University (SNHU), are designed with real-world standards in mind.
-Upon graduation from a CAHIIM-accredited program, you're also one criteria closer to sitting for the Registered Health Information Administrator (RHIA) exam.
+Upon graduation from a CAHIIM-accredited program, you're also one criterion closer to sitting for the Registered Health Information Administrator (RHIA) exam.

 HIM specialists, such as medical records specialists, are responsible for organizing and managing health information data for patients, according to BLS.
+Medical records specialists earned $48,780 median pay in 2023, with a 9% growth in the field between 2023 and 2033, according to BLS.*

-Medical records specialists earned $47,180 median pay in 2022 with an 8% growth in the field between 2022 to 2032, according to BLS.* Health information technologists and medical registrars in 2022 earned a median pay of $58,250, BLS reports, with the need for these positions expected to increase by 16% between 2022 and 2032.*
+Health information technologists and medical registrars are two other types of HIM specialists.
+In 2023, they earned a median pay of $62,990, BLS reports, with the need for these positions expected to increase by 16% between 2023 and 2033.*

-▸ Nursing
+Nursing

 A bachelor's in nursing (BSN) is a degree program that can help you develop your nursing career by teaching you skills such as safe nursing practices and preparing you for lifelong learning in the field, among other things.
 You'll focus on essential skills and competencies that go into patient care.

-Registered nurses made up a little over 3.1 million jobs in 2022, according to BLS, and BLS also expects the field to grow by 6% from 2022 to 2032.*
+Registered nurses made up a little over 3.3 million jobs in 2023, according to BLS, and BLS also expects the field to grow by 6% from 2023 to 2033.*

-▸ Public Health
+Public Health

 A bachelor's in public health can teach you skills needed to identify public health challenges and then develop solutions for those challenges.